Meet the Cattle

 Next year the yearlings will be referred to as three year olds and they will be mixed in with the rest of the herd.
 This time we expect them to birth and care for the babies largely on their own.
 During calving we make rounds through the pasture twice per day to check on the cows and three year olds.
 We put a tag in each new babies ear at birth.
 This helps us identify which baby belongs to what momma incase of separation, and it helps us identify who the good mothers are.
 This group of cows are kept farther from the house and in bigger pastures so their mothering ability is essential.

 On our ranch there are 350-400 momma cows and their calves, 160 yearling heifers and 20 bulls give or take a few.
 That's a lot of mouths to feed!
 During the summer months the cattle roam and graze eating a diverse mixture of pasture grasses.
-We allow 30 acres for every cow/calf pair ensuring there's plenty of space to eat and roam.
+We allow 40 acres for every cow/calf pair ensuring there's plenty of space to eat and roam.

 Haying...

-At the end of a good growing season we begin to harvest our hay fields, cutting, curing, then bailing the hay to store for our winter feeding.
+At the end of each growing season we begin to harvest our hay fields, cutting, curing, then bailing the hay to store for our winter feeding.
 Occasionally in old hay fields the grasses get tired and stop producing as abundantly as they once did.
 This is when we start a cover crop rotation as part of a healthy soil plan.
 These diverse cover crops are planted in the spring and usually consist of a mixture of around 21 different kinds of seeds including grasses and root crops like radishes, turnips, and forage peas just to name a few.

 Crop rotation is a powerhouse that feeds the soil.
 In the fall and early winter it is a powerhouse that we will utilize as feed for the cattle too!
 Our cows will get a chance to graze this buffet during the winter months.